DHTMLX/docs-suite/docs/tree/api/tree_editable_config.md

 **Related sample**: [Tree.
 With editing, drag-and-drop and checkboxes](https://snippet.dhtmlx.com/hyfz6ai7)

 @changelog:
-- The multi-line editing is added in v7.2
+- The multi-line editing was added in v7.2
-- added in v6.4
+- The property was added in v6.4

 [comment]: # (@related:tree/configuration.md#editing-of-items tree/initialization_of_dhtmlxtree.md#initialize-tree)